There’s a Full Moon in Cancer this Wednesday (tomorrow), 30th December, at around 3:28 am in the UK. It’s the final Full Moon of the year!

 The New Moon this Sunday is in Scorpio at 23°, trining Neptune, which is in domicile in Pisces and this means that we have a wonderfully watery New Moon coming up for us this weekend.
 The water sign energy can heighten our intuition and general sensitivity, so this is a great time to meditate to listen more closely to the things your gut has been trying to tell you over the past two months, while Mars has been retrograde.

-There’s a Full Moon in Gemini this Thursday, the 12th December, exacting at around 05:11 in the UK.
+There’s a Full Moon on Thursday, the 21st March, exacting at around 1:43am in the UK.

-There’s a Full Moon in Taurus this Tuesday, the 12th November, exacting at around 13:30 in the UK.
+There’s a Full Moon next Saturday, the 22nd December, exacting at around 5:48pm in the UK.